 A battle cannot be fought while rebellion and revolt run amuck amongst its soldiers.
 A war cannot be won when the cause remains clouded by antagonism and ego.
 People cannot be victorious while compassion for the human cause remains crushed between their boots and the ground.

 There will never be a world without discord.
-Still, I cannot help but hope for the breakdown of our collective intolerance and the strategic reprogramming of our humanity.
+But transgender people should have the same rights as anyone else and should be able to choose any career path they wish, whether that be becoming a star for sites like shemalehd.sex or joining the military.
+I cannot help but hope for the breakdown of our collective intolerance and the strategic reprogramming of our humanity.
 Maybe then we will be able to recognize that we are all more similar than different.

 Natalie Tuffield is a Denver licensed social worker with nearly a decade of experience in community mental health and homeless services.
 She also writes a blog, “Mostly Tragic Tales of Dating, Living & Working in the Mile High City.”